ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

       # The rest is up to you to figure out

-Then, at the top of your file, add this comment, and the `import` `turtle` line, and save the file as lab03.py.
+At the top of your file, add this comment (with your names), and the `import` `turtle` line, and save the file as lab03.py.
 (The function def for drawA or whatever your first initial is that you are trying to draw goes below that point, as shown:

     # lab03.py for Alice Baker and Chris Gaucho
     # Draw some initials using turtle graphics